The Widom-Rowlinson model: Mesoscopic fluctuations for the critical droplet: Abstract

 \section{Abstract}

-We study the critical droplet for a close-to-equilibrium Widom-Rowlinson model of interacting particles in the two-dimensional continuum at low temperature.
-The critical droplet is the set of macroscopic states that correspond to saddle points for the passage from a low-density vapour to a high-density liquid.
-We first show that the critical droplet is close to a disc of a certain deterministic radius.
-After that we analyse the mesoscopic fluctuations of the surface of the critical droplet.
-These are built on microscopic fluctuations of the particles in the boundary layer, and provide a rigorous foundation for what in physics literature is known as capillary waves.

-Our results represent the first detailed analysis of the surface fluctuations down to mesoscopic and microscopic precision.
-As such they constitute a fundamental step in the study of phase separation in continuum interacting particle systems from the perspective of stochastic geometry.
-At the same time, they serve as a basis for the study of a non-equilibrium version of the Widom-Rowlinson model, to be analysed elsewhere, where they lead to a correction term in the Arrhenius formula for the average vapour-liquid crossover time.
+We study the critical droplet for a close-to-equilibrium Widom-Rowlinson model of interacting particles, represented by disks of radius $1$, in the two-dimensional plane at low temperature.
+The critical droplet is the set of macroscopic states that correspond to saddle points for the passage from a low-density supersaturated vapour to a stable high-density liquid.
+We analyse the mesoscopic fluctuations of the surface of the critical droplet, which turns out to be the set of particle configurations that are close to a disk of a certain deterministic radius.
+Our results represent the first detailed rigorous analysis of the surface fluctuations of a continuum interacting particle system exhibiting condensation and, as such, constitute a fundamental step in the study of phase separation from the perspective of stochastic geometry.
+At the same time, our results serve as a basis for the study of a non-equilibrium version of the Widom-Rowlinson model, to be analysed in \cite{dHJKP1}, where they lead to a correction term in the Arrhenius formula for the average vapour-liquid crossover time.

-\vglue3cm
+\vglue1cm

 {\it AMS} 2010 {\it subject classifications.} 60J45, 60J60, 60K35; 82C21, 82C22, 82C27.\\ {\it Key words and phrases.} Critical droplet, surface fluctuations, large deviations, moderate deviations, isoperimetric inequalities.